hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 She heard him recite loudly with his voice quivering with emotion:

 sṭahlino nītivijño hi paṅkāvilāṃ
-rājanītiṃ na jagrāha kaṣṭe.api san |
+rājanītiṃ na jagrāha kaṣṭe.api san \|
 satyamārgaṃ na tatyāja satyavratī
-sajjanāḥ satyamārgasya saṃpoṣakāḥ ||
+sajjanāḥ satyamārgasya saṃpoṣakāḥ \|\|
 Stalin the knower of politics, did not take up dirty politics,
 even when faced with great difficulties.
 The truthful man did not renounce the path of truth,
-for indeed the truthful are the nourishers of path of truth\!
+for indeed the truthful are the nourishers of path of truth!

 She knew that he brooked no disturbance in this matter and waited quietly on the couch downstairs.
 Suddenly, his friend Fakhr az-Zaman